preiter93/mantui/README.md

 ## Browse

-Browse through sections and man pages.
-Filter with `/`.
+Browse through sections and search through a list of man pages.

 ![](assets/selection.png)

 ## Read

 Read the man pages.
-Supports mouse scroll and selection.
+Supports scrolling with the mouse and highlighting/copying text.

 ![](assets/man-tar.png)